mctools/simplebuild-dgcode/doc/source/intro.rst

 <sbhistory>` goes back to 2012, but in 2023/2024 it was cleaned up and
 resurrected in its present form.

-Most importantly, dgcode includes functionality for easy seting up and launching of Geant4 simulation jobs based on configurable :ref:`geometry <sbgeo>` and :ref:`generator <sbparticlegen>` modules, and contains various functionality for :ref:`material definitions <sbmatdef>`, :ref:`physics lists <sbphyslist>`
+Most importantly, dgcode includes functionality for easy setting up and launching of Geant4 simulation jobs based on configurable :ref:`geometry <sbgeo>` and :ref:`generator <sbparticlegen>` modules, and contains various functionality for :ref:`material definitions <sbmatdef>`, :ref:`physics lists <sbphyslist>`